Wisconsin men’s hockey coach Granato done after seven seasons, 105-129-16 record with Badgers

 college hockey money lines over under wagering

-USCHO Edge hosts Jim Connelly, Dan Rubin, and Ed Trefzger analyze five games among top 20 D-I college hockey teams, looking at money lines and over/under as well as giving an in-depth look at the matchups.
-Jim also has some tips on outdoor games.
+USCHO Edge hosts Jim Connelly, Dan Rubin, and Ed Trefzger pick out five games among top 20 D-I college hockey teams, looking at money lines and over/under as well as a further analysis of the matchups.

 This week’s games: